 At the hotel

 Spa (guests get a 15 per cent discount) with sauna and steam room, hammam, gym and treatment rooms; free WiFi.
 In rooms: flatscreen TV, radio, iPod dock, bottled water, tea and coffee.

 Book a Terrace Penthouse Suite (154 or 155) for incredible views over the Bosphorus bridge, the Old City and the Golden Horn, all from your freestanding bath tub.
 Executive Suite 147 has a separate living room with a beautiful original fireplace.

 With showstopping views, cutting-edge art and a cool and relatively undiscovered neighbourhood at your disposal, you’d be remiss not to bring your camera; or, maybe your phone will suffice – it’s all infinitely Instagrammable.

 Welcome, but not particularly catered to – you won’t find games or childrens’ menus here.
 A cot or extra bed can be added to the Deluxe Twin Rooms and higher categories (free for under-7s, €10 a day for 7-to-12 year-olds and €20 a day for over-12s).

 Grab one of the private apple-green upholstered booths, with illuminated and laser-etched glass panels.

 You’re in Istanbul’s artiest neighbourhood – go creative rather than couture.

+Venture up to the hotel's top floor for a hand-shaken cocktail at the Bank Roof Bar, where you're invited to sip a martini and admire sweeping city views.
 The circular gold bar, with a drinks cabinet set in one of the original bank vaults, is within the restaurant.